viamrobotics/docs/docs/registry/configure.md

 ## Create your own modular resources

-If none of the existing modular resources in the Viam registry support your use case, you can create your own modules to provide your own modular resources:
+If none of the existing modular resources in the Viam registry support your use case, you can create your own modules to provide your own modular resources.

+You can write modules in a variety of programming languages, such as, Go, Python, C++, Rust, while implementing the same [APIs](/appendix/apis/) as the built-in components and services.

 {{< cards >}}
 {{% card link="/how-tos/create-module/" class="fit-contain" %}}